Developments of initial data on big bang singularities for the Einstein-nonlinear scalar field equations

-The solution $(g,\s)$ given in Theorem~\ref{there is a smooth solution} satisfies the estimates $|D^m(t\theta - 1)|_\ho \leq C_mt^\varepsilon$.
 This implies that the required convergence of $\K$, $\Phi$ and $\Psi$ to the initial data on the singularity in Theorem~\ref{main existence theorem} is satisfied by $(g,\s)$.
 It remains to show that $\h$ also converges, which is the purpose of the present subsection.
 The issue lies in controlling the eigenspaces of $\K$ as $t \to 0$.

 \begin{proposition} Let $(\Sigma,\ho,\Ko,\phio,\psio)$ be initial data on the singularity and suppose we have a Lorentzian metric $g = -dt \otimes dt + h$ on $(0,T] \times \Sigma$.
 Assume that, for every non-negative integer $m$, there are constants $C_m$ and $\delta>0$ such that